Loona: 2016–2018: Pre-debut sub-units and Mix Nine

 Between April 2017 and July 2017, members ViVi, Kim Lip, JinSoul, and Choerry released their single albums, continuing the same Girl of the Month pattern.
 In September 2017, three members, HeeJin, HyunJin, and HaSeul, auditioned for JTBC's reality show Mix Nine; HeeJin and HyunJin passed the audition stage making it onto the show, where HyunJin placed Top 18 and HeeJin placed fourth in the finale.

 The group's second sub-unit, Loona Odd Eye Circle, consisting of JinSoul, Kim Lip, and Choerry, released the extended play Mix & Match and its single "Girl Front" on September 21, 2017, and began promotions on Mnet's M Countdown.
 The English version of their song "Loonatic" was released on October 23.
-On October 31, they released a repackaged edition of the extended play, titled Mix & Match, with three new songs including the single "Sweet Crazy Love".
+On October 31, they released a repackaged edition of the extended play, titled Max & Match, with three new songs including the single "Sweet Crazy Love".
 Mix & Match and the repackaged edition peaked at number 16 and 7, respectively, on the Gaon Album Chart.
 Between November 2017 and January 2018, they released the solo single albums for new members Yves, Chuu, and Go Won, continuing the monthly pattern along with the digital single "The Carol 2.0" sung by Yves, Vivi, and Choerry.
-In March 2018, they released the solo single album for the final member, Olivia Hye.
-On May 30, 2018, the group's third sub-unit, Loona yyxy, made their debut with the extended play Beauty & the Beat.
+In March 2018, they released the solo single album for the final member, HyeJu.

+On May 30, 2018, the group's third sub-unit, Loona yyxy, consisting of Yves, Chuu, Go Won, and HyeJu, made their debut with the extended play Beauty & the Beat.
 The single "love4eva" featuring Canadian musician Grimes was released the same day with an accompanying music video.
 The extended play reached number 4 on the Gaon Album Chart.

 On August 7, 2018, Loona released a pre-debut digital single titled "Favorite", the group's first song to feature all twelve members, accompanied by a music video focusing on the group's choreography.
 The pre-debut single was later revealed to be the lead single of Loona's debut EP [+ +].

 2018–2019: Official Korean debut with [+ +] and [X X]

-On August 20, Loona officially debuted as a full assemble with the release of the extended-play [+ +] (read as plus plus).
+On August 20, Loona officially debuted as a full assemble with the release of the extended play [+ +] (read as plus plus).
 The album included "Favorite" as the lead single while "Hi High" served as its title track.
 It debuted at number 2 on South Korea's Gaon Album Chart and was the second best-selling debut album by a girl group in 2018. [+ +] was repackaged as [X X] (read as multiply multiply) on February 19, 2019, with six additional tracks, including a new single, "Butterfly".
 On August 17, 2019, Loona made their first appearance in the United States, performing at KCON 2019 in Los Angeles.
-On December 13, 2019, Loona released a single called "365" as an appreciation song for their fans.
+On December 13, 2019, Loona released a single titled "365" as an appreciation song for their fans.